wp-plugins/atcontent/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Make your posts available for reposting to other sites and increase an audience by 30% - 300% in just 3 months!
-Backlinks included, SEO friendly.
+Make your posts available for promoting on other sites and double readership in just 3 months!
+Backlinks included, SEO & Google friendly.

 == Description ==
 Let's face it - growing an audience is tough.
 How does AtContent make it easier?
-#### AtContent increases your audience by 30% - 300% in just 3 months by making your posts available for reposting! ####
+#### AtContent double readership in just 3 months by making your posts available for promoting! ####
 * With AtContent others can repost your posts on any site as simple as retweet on Twitter.
 Every reposter provides you additional audience and backlinks.
 It increases your audience by 30% to 300% in just 3 months by using AtContent.
 [USE CASE](http://i.imgur.com/fXNgtC0.png).
-* SEO friendly - **COPY-PASTE PROTECTION, NO GOOGLE PENALTIES**.
+* SEO & Google friendly - **COPY-PASTE PROTECTION, NO GOOGLE PENALTIES**.
 * You also can repost relevant posts of other AtContent users on your blog.
 It increases your audience engagement and brings more traffic from Google.
 [SCREENSHOT](http://i.imgur.com/7qdsNQD.png).

-#### Guest Posting with AtContent – Easy as Never Before! ####
-* Guest blogging with AtContent is just like writing a post for your own site, with the one exception that you specify the site you wish the post to be published on.
-AtContent then sends your guest post to the chosen website for reviewing and publishing.
-[Read more here!](http://atcontent.com/Blog/3WWXEDY3SJh.text)

 #### Copy-paste protection with AtContent ####
 * You can be sure you will not get penalties from Google if anyone copies your posts, because with AtContent nobody can do it!
 Here are [EXAMPLE 1](http://bit.ly/1cSdcvs) and [EXAMPLE 2](http://bit.ly/1eII8jW) —  nobody can copy-paste this post, but anyone can legally repost it by clicking “Repost” at the bottom of the article.

 #### AtContent analytics – imagine you have Google analytics for all your posts distributed across tens and hundreds of sites!  ####
 * You can see detailed statistics, such as sites your posts were reposted on, amount of views and traffic from social networks.
 [SCREENSHOT](http://i.imgur.com/4thlw5W.png)

+#### Guest Posting with AtContent – Easy as Never Before! ####
+* Guest blogging with AtContent is just like writing a post for your own site, with the one exception that you specify the site you wish the post to be published on.
+AtContent then sends your guest post to the chosen website for reviewing and publishing.
+[Read more here!](http://atcontent.com/Blog/3WWXEDY3SJh.text)

 #### Joining AtContent costs you nothing – the plugin is free. ####